thelia/thelia.github.io/documentation/modules/index.md

  namespace use is mandatory and it's good for you).
 The other mandatory file is module.xml.
 This file contains information about module like compatibility and dependencies with other modules.

-The config file (Config/config.xml) is not mandatory but highly recommended.
-With this file you can declare all your services like event listeners, all your elements for Tpex execution (loops, filters, baseParams, TestLoops) and commands.
+The config file (Config/config.xml) is mandatory.
+With this file you can declare all your services like event listeners, loops, forms or commands.

 Here is the body of your config.xml file :